A Few Good Men: Development

 The film had a production budget of between $33 and 40 million.
 Tom Cruise was cast as Kaffee on March 22, 1991, and was given a $12.5 million salary.
 Demi Moore was cast as Galloway.
+Before Moore's casting, Jodie Foster and Linda Hamilton were considered for the role.
 Wolfgang Bodison was a film location scout when he was asked to take part in a screen test for the part of Dawson.
+Jason Alexander was initially cast as Weinberg, but had to withdraw after Seinfeld got renewed for a second season, he was replaced by Kevin Pollak.
 James Woods auditioned to play Jessep, but Jack Nicholson was cast.
 Nicholson was paid $5 million for 10 days of shooting, earning $500,000 a day.
 Nicholson said, "it was one of the few times when it was money well spent."
 He later criticized Columbia Pictures for moving the film's release date to directly compete with his other film that year, Hoffa.

 The film starts with a performance of "Semper Fidelis" by a U.S. Marine Corps marching band.
 A Silent Drill was performed by the Texas A&M University Corps of Cadets Fish Drill Team (portraying the United States Marine Corps Silent Drill Platoon).

 Commentators have suggested several former Navy JAG lawyers who might have been the model for Kaffee.
 These include Don Marcari, now an attorney in Virginia; former U.S. Attorney David Iglesias; Chris Johnson, now practicing in California; and Walter Bansley III, now practicing in Connecticut.
 But Sorkin has said, "The character of Dan Kaffee in A Few Good Men is entirely fictional and was not inspired by any particular individual."